axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard.rst

 Introduction
 ------------

-Portal dashboard is a flexible page which user can add, remove and edit widgets filters and UI by using friendly drag and drop approach in multiple dashboards.
+Portal dashboard is a flexible page, user can add, remove and edit widgets filters.
+Users can custom layout just by drag & drop in multiple dashboards.

-More, Portal dashboard also give customer an easy way to predefine a lot of details for each dashboard, each widget such as predefined filters, columns, UI and styles.
+More, there is an easy way for users to predefine a lot of details for each dashboard, each widget such as predefined filters, columns, UI, and styles.

 Available widgets of Portal dashboard